 What are the main reasons why people decide to start their own small manufacturing business?
 Passion for what they are doing.
 Freedom to do things the way they want.
 A belief that they know what they need to do to be successful.
 And most importantly – they can shape the company to be something they are proud of and that they may even be able to pass on to their children.

-Indeed, when you work for yourself, finding the motivation to do the best possible work is more straightforward.
-So, naturally, you are driven to make each day as productive as possible, believing that hard work will pay off in the future.
+Plus, when you work for yourself, it’s easier to find the motivation to make each day as productive as possible, believing that hard work will pay off in the future.

 Seeing the world through rose-tinted glasses

 Being your own boss does come with plenty of perks.
 You have full control over your work hours, schedule, and company running vision.
 You are financially independent.
 And the feeling of power you have!

 So at the start, running your own business in the manufacturing sector might seem like the best decision you could ever make.